 The Second Circuit also refused to adopt a requirement, urged by defendants, that all securities class action plaintiffs seeking class certification prove through direct evidence (i.e., via an event study) that the prices of the relevant securities moved in a particular direction in response to new information.
-Reaffirming the Supreme Court’s guidance in Halliburton II that the burden for plaintiffs seeking class certification “is not an onerous one,” the Second Circuit rejected the notion that complicated event studies be submitted by Plaintiffs at the class certification stage.
-The Court agreed with plaintiffs that “event studies offer the seductive promise of hard numbers and dispassionate truth, but methodological constraints limit their utility in the context of single-firm analyses.”
+The Second Circuit rejected the notion that complicated event studies be submitted by plaintiffs at the class certification stage, agreeing with plaintiffs that “event studies offer the seductive promise of hard numbers and dispassionate truth, but methodological constraints limit their utility in the context of single-firm analyses.”

 The impact of the precedent set by Petrobras was demonstrated when the Second Circuit handed another significant win to plaintiffs in Strougo v.
 Barclays PLC–another case where Pomerantz serves as sole lead counsel–where, building on its decision in Petrobras, it held that “direct evidence of price impact . . . is not always necessary to establish market efficiency and invoke the Basic presumption” of reliance.
 Importantly, the Second Circuit also held that defendants seeking to rebut the presumption of reliance must do so by a preponderance of the evidence rather than merely meeting a burden of production.